 Covid-19 AP Capital REIT

-AP Capital REIT Unitholders (for week of May 25th)
+AP Capital REIT Unitholders (for July / August 2020)

-The Covid-19 virus affecting everyone is unprecedented and certainly changing by the day.
-The AP Capital team wishes you good health and safety during times like this.
+The Covid-19 virus affecting everyone is unprecedented and certainly has changed many businesses and their ability to remain open and functioning at pre-Covid capacity.
+The AP Capital team wishes all good health and safety during times like this.
 While changes to our situation will occur, we will evolve and adjust as well.
 We invite you to check this page as often as you feel necessary to keep yourself updated on the status of AP Capital Real Estate Investment Trust (REIT).

 - We remain fully operational to unitholders (investors), tenants, banks, financial firms and our third-party partners.

-- AP REIT partners remain located in Phoenix, AZ and Edmonton, AB (with access to Fort McMurray).
-We continue to be hands-on with managing the REIT’s assets and do not rely on property management firms.
+- AP REIT partners continue to be hands-on with managing the REIT’s assets and do not rely on property management firms.

 - Continuity planning with our third party partners (share registrar and transfer agents, trustees, banks and others) is not causing interruption to services required by the fund and its unitholders.

 - The entire AP Capital team is fully equipped and working remotely.
 We are working uninterrupted through this period.

 - All remote staff and partners have full access to all AP computer systems and networks via secure VPN access as well as cloud based software that we utilize.

 - If anyone would like to chat, we are more than happy to accommodate telephone or video conference meetings.
 Email is always welcome.